spirpinias/MACS3/README.md

 When supplied with alignment files and compare sheet, this tool will perform peak calling with comparisons.

 ## Input
-Searches **data** folder .bam\* or .bed\* files.

-## Naming Convention

-This capsule requires alignment files in a specific format.
+**Alignment/peak annotation files**

+In **data** folder either \*.bam files containing alignments or or \*.bed files containing peak annotations.
+These can can optionally be paired tumor/control with control sample establishing background peaks.

+If no compare sheet is provided, this capsule assumes the final "_ " precedes a replicate marker.

 For example:

 - sampleA_Rep1.bam
 - sampleA_Rep2.bam
 - sampleA_Rep3.bam
 - sampleA_Rep4.bam

-We are assuming the final "_ " precedes a replicate marker ending with positive integer.
+**Compare Sheet**

+Optional .csv formatted file containing tumor/normal information.
+The first column provides the sample prefix for the control condition, the second column provides the sample prefix for the case condition.
+No header is necessary.
+If not specified, this is assumed to be

 ## App Panel Parameters